jsiegenthaler/hueget/README.md

 BRANCH CREATED 13.11.2021 - WORK IN PROGRESS

 # Background
-The existing Philips Hue REST API requires a PUT request to control the Hue lights and groups.
+The existing Philips Hue REST API V2 requires PUT requests to control the Hue lights and groups.

 I needed GET, so I made a simple API to translate from GET to PUT.
 It also supports the standard GET command so you can use hueget for both.